foliopod/folio/content/transcripts/to-honour-and-obey-02.md

 I think… in the grand tradition of… people who didn't know that they were, for example, autistic for a very long time, realising that they're autistic and then going, huh, why didn't my parents think that I was a little weird?
 And then going, oh\!
 One or both is also autistic and just doesn't know, so they thought I was regular style… because I'm like them.
 But they're also weird.
 Feel free to substitute autism for a lot of different stuff that could be happening in your brain.

-Similar to that, I think my mother is- is very much a… maybe a bit of a woman's gift type person?
-Is like, women just know things?
+Similar to that, I think my mother is- is very much a… maybe a bit of a "woman's gift" type person?
+Is like, "women just know things?"
 And I think is- is relatively cloistered in a lot of ways, and I've done a little bit more traveling, in part because of my… cool husband.
 And been like, I think there are actually women- a lot of women who don't know things\!
 I think that I have magical powers.
 And I think I probably got them in part from you.

 And I don't think we've had that conversation.
 I tried once, but it got shut down.
 Because again, this is– that would be– that would be dirty- dirty magic, right?